-God's word tells us: "Now no chastening [discipline] seems joyful for the present, but grievous.... afterward it yields the peaceable fruit of righteousness to those who have been trained by it" (Hebrews 12:11, KJV).
+God's word tells us: "Now no chastening [discipline] seems joyful for the present, but grievous... afterward it yields the peaceable fruit of righteousness to those who have been trained by it" (Hebrews 12:11, KJV).
 How peaceful it is when children have been taught obedience right from the start.
 Even young children can be a real joy to a family when they are taught the habit of obedience.

 When a child is old enough to be taught to "come" when called, for example, there are never any exceptions to obedience.
-I have seen some parents actually count: "1, 2, 3" and when the child does not come, the parent may finally walk over to him and pull him by the hand.
-This becomes an early lesson to the child on how he can control his parents.
+I have seen some parents actually count: "1, 2, 3" and when the child does not come, the parent may finally walk over and pull the child by the hand.
+This becomes an early lesson to a child on how to control parents.

 Another popular threat is: "I'm telling you for the last time."
 Even this threat may become: "This is your last... last chance."
 I saw one amazing example of this with a young father and his little son: the "three 'no' rule"-meaning that the father's first two "no's" were ignorable; only the third was supposed to count.
-Yet even after "no' number three," there was never any follow-up discipline; the father would simply walk over, grab his son, and take him away from whatever he was not supposed to be doing.
+Yet even after "'no' number three," there was never any follow-up discipline; the father would simply walk over, grab his son, and take him away from whatever he was not supposed to be doing.

 Many parents tell their children, over and over again, to "do something" or to "stop doing something."
 Finally, they explode in anger when they cannot tolerate their children's disobedience any longer.
 This teaches a child that "cause and effect" only applies when parents become exasperated, and that the "trick" for a child is to learn to read the signs of when parents are coming close to their limit.

 Parents make it so much easier on themselves when they teach their children that "no" means "no" and "yes" means "yes."
 Life is much more difficult for parents who allow whining and pleading to occur.
 "But Mom... why can't I?
-Pleeeeeease, I really want to!"
+Pleeeeease, I really want to!"
 When parents give in to such pleas, they teach their children an important lesson: if they whine and plead long enough, the parent will eventually give in, and they will get what they want.

 Every parent who has disciplined a child has likely found at times that the child was crying not from sorrow or repentance, but from obvious anger.
 Anger is like a "muscle"-the more it is exercised, the more it will develop.
 If a child's anger is not addressed, the necessary lesson will not be learned-and nothing will be gained but a hardening of the child's attitude.
-In this circumstance, it becomes necessary to remind the child why he was disciplined in the first place, and then explain that he will also be disciplined for his attitude of anger.
-In most cases, the child's attitude will change quickly, and his cry will turn more to a repentant spirit than to rebellion or anger.
+Angry children need to be reminded why the discipline was administered in the first place, and then be warned that continued anger will result in further discipline.
+In most cases, the child's attitude will change quickly, and any cries will turn more to a repentant spirit than to rebellion or anger.